cubedparadox/VRCMotionCapture/README.md

 ## How to use
 There's an example scene and example avatar set up in the project already that you can test your first recordings with.
-The animations you record in VRChat will only work with the character you recorded them with so if you don't have source model for the avatar it won't work as of now.
+**The animations you record in VRChat will only work with the character you recorded them with so if you don't have source model for the avatar it won't work**.

 To test out with example avatar first go to "Scenes/UnityChan Avatar" scene and upload avatar to your account.
 Then go into "Scenes/UnityChan Example Scene" scene and use the VRCchat SDK Build Control Panel to launch VRChat in "Test New Build" mode.